betterscientificsoftware/bssw.io/CuratedContent/ResourceTemplate.AggregateBase.md

 Aggregate:

    Aggregate: base
    - The "base" designation indicates that content and metadata will be included from specified subresource files.
-See the file [CuratedContent/ResourceTemplate.AggregateBase.md](ResourceTemplate.AggregateBase.md) for an example "base" file.

   Aggregate: subresource
    - The "subresource" designation indicates that the item will not be displayed as a separate resource on the front-end BSSW site.
 We expect this to be the most common usage.
 However, omitting this subresource metadata will enable the item to be both (1) listed as a separate resource on the front-end site and (2) used as a subresource, as specified by an aggregate "base" resource.